parot-99/Covid-19-Warning-System/README.md

     python detector.py detect mask ./image_path.jpg
     ``` -->
 ## Config.json
-showMasks: set true to highlight masks in mask detection
+* showMasks: set true to highlight masks in mask detection
-showFPS: set true to log FPS
+* showFPS: set true to log FPS
-showScores": set true to show the score for each bounding box
+* showScores: set true to show the score for each bounding box
-writeDetection": set true to save results
+* writeDetection: set true to save results
-scoreThreshold": score threshold (from 0.0 two 1.0)
+* scoreThreshold: score threshold (from 0.0 two 1.0)
-iouThreshold": IOU threshold (from 0.0 two 1.0)
+* iouThreshold: IOU threshold (from 0.0 two 1.0)
-detectorPath": path to the detector to be used
+* detectorPath: path to the detector to be used
-videoOutputPath": path to save video results
+* videoOutputPath: path to save video results
-imageOutputPath": path to save image results
+* imageOutputPath: path to save image results

 ## TODO